 The Otis Cadillac and the El Dorados R&B Revue is an 11 piece band that performs classic R&B, Root rock n’ roll and related Blues oriented material.
 The band performs in a style that emulates the R&B revues of the late 50s and early 60s.

-Alex just released his new single ‘Brooklyn Bridge’.
-It to be followed by an EP ‘Strange Open Land’ in the Spring
+Alex has released his new single ‘Brooklyn Bridge’ followed by an EP ‘Strange Open Land’ in the Spring of 2018.

 Mannie Fresh is known to fans and throughout the music industry as an amazing producer, artist, and entertainer but he started out as one of the best DJs in New Orleans and he is now returning to his musical roots.
 The multiplatinum, Grammy nominated producer responsible for creating hits (for UGK, Trina, Gucci Man, The Notorious B.I.G. and of course Cash Money) is now back to spinning full time, moving the crowd and DJing in clubs across the country.
 In between his DJing duties he is still making it happen in studios with Kanye, Bun B. Drake and the iconic Dr. Dre.